Vistula–Bug offensive: Battle

 The withdrawal of the 4th Army as a whole went without interference from the German army.
-On the afternoon of July 19, at the request of M. Alekseyev, the Supreme Commander, Grand Duke Nikolai Nikolayevich, arrived in Siedlce, where, having familiarized himself with the situation, he allowed the Chief of Staff of the North-Western Front to independently order the withdrawal of armies, if necessary, from the line of the Vistula River to the east, including evacuate Warsaw.
-In the evening, the 4th, 3rd and 13th armies resumed their withdrawal, interrupting the fighting, regardless of their success.
+On the afternoon of July 19, at the request of M. Alekseyev, the Supreme Commander, Grand Duke Nikolai Nikolayevich, arrived in Siedlce, where, having familiarised himself with the situation, he allowed the Chief of Staff of the North-Western Front to independently order the withdrawal of armies, if necessary, from the line of the Vistula River to the east, including evacuate Warsaw.
+In the evening, the 4th, 3rd and 13th Armies resumed their withdrawal, interrupting the fighting, regardless of their success.
 The complaint of the commander of the Guards Corps, General of the Cavalry V. Bezobrazov, about the actions of the commander of the 3rd Army, Leonid Lesh, who did not allow him to go on the offensive, was left without attention by M. Alekseyev.

-Army Group A. von Mackensen pursued the retreating.
-After the arrival of the 13th and 14th infantry divisions, A. Brusilov ordered to go on the offensive and take the right bank of the Bug River.
+Von Mackensen's Army Group pursued the retreating.
+After the arrival of the 13th and 14th Infantry Divisions, Brusilov ordered to go on the offensive and take the right bank of the Bug River.
 Throughout the day of July 20, a stubborn battle went on in the sector of the 8th Army, many points and trenches passed from hand to hand.
 The 12th and 28th Army Corps managed to capture the first line of trenches.
 But against the 8th Army Corps, the Austro-Hungarians launched an offensive, expanding the bridgehead across the Bug River, and in the evening threw back the 12th Infantry Division and cavalry.
 By the morning of July 21, the Russian 12th, 13th and 19th Infantry Divisions reached the banks of the Bug River near Lake Bely Stok, captured 27 officers and 1,466 soldiers, 2 machine guns, but could not recapture Sokal and suffered heavy losses.
 A. Brusilov noted the "extraordinary stubbornness of the enemy."

-On July 20, the Bug army attacked the left flank of the 13th Army, pushing the 2nd Caucasian Corps.
+On July 20, the Army of the Bug attacked the left flank of the 13th Army, pushing the 2nd Caucasian Corps.
 Counterattacks were not successful.
-The 29th and 31st army and 4th cavalry corps were driven back.
-V. Gorbatovsky will anxiously inform M. Alekseyev that there are no more prepared defensive positions in the rear of the 13th Army.
-The 11th German Army successfully repelled Russian counterattacks, but could not move forward.
-The Russian and German guards corps fought a stubborn battle north of Krasnostav, but to the right of the Guards the 2nd Siberian Army Corps was thrown back; on the morning of July 21, the 5th Siberian Rifle Division retreated.
+The 29th and 31st Army and 4th Cavalry Corps were driven back.
+Gorbatovsky will anxiously inform Alekseyev that there are no more prepared defensive positions in the rear of the 13th Army.
+The German 11th Army successfully repelled Russian counterattacks, but could not move forward.
+The Russian and German Guards Corps fought a stubborn battle north of Krasnostav, but to the right of the Guards the 2nd Siberian Army Corps was thrown back; on the morning of July 21, the 5th Siberian Rifle Division retreated.
 Only by noon counterattacks of the 9th Army Corps and the Guards Rifle Brigade managed to restore the situation.
 By evening, the Germans forced the 9th and 14th Army Corps to withdraw.
 The Austro-Hungarian 4th Army approached the Russian positions until noon on July 20 and fired at them.
-In the afternoon, in a stubborn battle, the 9th and 10th Corps broke through the center of the Russian 4th Army.
+In the afternoon, in a stubborn battle, the IX and X Corps broke through the centre of the Russian 4th Army.
 The Russian 15th and 25th Army Corps lost 6,000 prisoners.